-I wanted to pursue a career in the Further Education system and the University of Sunderland was the only local university that offered the PGCE PCET course.
-Before studying this course, I had completed a master's degree and PhD focused on the experience of and attitudes towards, challenging behaviour linked to disability in secondary schools.
+I wanted to pursue a career in the Further Education system and the University of Sunderland was the only local university that offered the PGCE Further Education and Skills course.
+Before studying this course, I'd completed a master's degree and PhD focused on the experience of and attitudes towards, challenging behaviour linked to disability in secondary schools.

 I found the course fun and engaging, and it has enabled me to progress my career.
 Equally importantly, there was no expectation of prior learning, particularly in regard to technology – this was immensely helpful to returning students who were less familiar with computing software.
 By assuming a lack of prior learning, these students were able to keep pace with their peers and gain useful transferable skills.